yashlm/Contact-List-App/README.md

 # Contact List Application

-This is an application to list, add, update and delete contacts made using ReactJS and Firebase Firestore.
+## This is an application to list, add, update and delete contacts made using ReactJS and Firebase Firestore.

+## Link to the application: https://contact-list-app-yash.netlify.app/

 ## To run this app locally: